 Table of Contents

-This raspberry protein smoothie recipe is one of our go-to smoothies because it’s so easy to prepare and we generally always have all of the necessary ingredients on hand.
-Aren’t those the best types of recipes?
+This raspberry protein smoothie recipe is one of our go-to smoothies because it’s so easy to prepare, and we generally always have all of the necessary ingredients on hand.

-It’s the perfect way to make use of those raspberries that are in season and overripe bananas you might have kicking around.
+It’s the perfect way to celebrate raspberry season and use up any overripe bananas you might have kicking around!

-For more delicious smoothie recipes, check out this Strawberry Banana Smoothie Without Yogurt too!
+For more delicious smoothie recipes, check out this Strawberry Banana Smoothie Without Yogurt and Pina Colada Protein Shake too!

 Ingredient Notes